learn-co-curriculum/cssi-7.2-gae-template-variables/README.md

     template = jinja_environment.get_template('templates/hello.html')
     self.response.out.write(template.render(template_vars))
 ```
 Every time we call render(), we can pass it a dictionary of values as an argument.
-The Python code gets and possible manipulates the variable and then it is passed to the template using render().
+The Python code gets and possibly manipulates the variable.
+Then the variable is passed to the template using the .render() function.

-### Getting Data from the Request
+## Getting Data from the Request

 We’ve made our HelloWorld webapp a little smarter, because we can pass it a dictionary of key-value pairs and use them in the template.
 But right now that key:value pair is hardcoded in our handler.
 Instead, let's get the data from the user.